 The Truth: See # 7 above.
 Nursing homes may tell you that you have to spend your savings on the private pay rate, before applying for Medicaid, but this is not true.
 In fact, it’s against the law for them to tell you this!

 The Truth: Your best tool to be able to plan for Medicaid eligibility, should you ever need it, is to sign a general, durable power of attorney that includes a “gifting” power.
 Your agent under the power of attorney will only be able to re-title your assets if your power of attorney contains a “power to make gifts.”
-Most powers of attorney don’t contain this, so you might want to ask your attorney to add it (and other protective powers).
+Most powers of attorney don’t contain this, so you should consult with an experienced medicaid planning and elder law attorney to add it (and other protective powers).
 The court procedures to transfer assets without a “gifting power” can be expensive and time-consuming, and may not allow the type of asset protection that many people would like to accomplish.
 Without a “gifting power” your agent is generally limited to spending your money on your bills and selling your assets to generate cash, to pay your bills.
 A “gifting power” is recommended for people who want to become eligible for Medicaid and not be limited to the “non-countable” assets allowed under that program.
-Some powers of attorney contain this “gifting” provision, but it’s limited to $10,000 or $11,000 per year.
+Some powers of attorney contain this “gifting” provision, but it’s limited to $14,000 per year.
 This figure is too limited to do effective Medicaid planning, and is related to a completely different type of legal issue.
 (See #11 below, about the federal estate tax.)
 One more word about the “gifting power.”
 You should require your agent under your power of attorney to consult with an attorney experienced in Medicaid law before making any asset transfers.

 The Truth: Not all transfers of property will cause a person to De-come ineligible for Medicaid.
 See # 2.

-The Truth: This is a rule under federal estate and gift to law, not under Medicaid law.
-(Actually, the amount has changed to $11,000 for federal purposes.)
-In 2002, this tax law only applies to people who have over about $1 million in assets.
+The Truth: This is a rule under federal estate and gift law, not under Medicaid law.
 People who would pay federal estate tax should not worry about getting Medicaid.
 In fact, if more millionaires paid federal estate tax, we could cover the costs of nursing home care for the rest of us!
-Right now, Florida Medicaid law disqualifies a person from getting Medicaid for one month for every $5,000 (soon to be raised to $6,880) given away, in most circumstances.
+Right now, Florida Medicaid law disqualifies a person from getting Medicaid for one month for every $8,944 given away, in most circumstances.
 This disqualification used to begin in the month the transfer was made.
 Under the new laws, the penalty period begins when you apply for Medicaid and are “otherwise eligible”.
-So, if my grandmother gives me $10,000 in May, enters a nursing home in June and applies for Medicaid, she will be ineligible for two months – for June and July.
+So, if my grandmother gives me $17,888 in May, enters a nursing home in June and applies for Medicaid, she will be ineligible for two months – for June and July.
 On August 1, the “penalty ” or “disqualification period” is over.

 The Truth: This is not true in Florida or the majority of states.